MicrosoftDocs/ATADocs/ATADocs/DeployUse/install-ata-step6.md

 [« Step 5](install-ata-step5.md)

 ## Step 6.
 Configure  IP address exclusions and Honeytoken user
-ATA enables the exclusion of specific IP addresses and/or IP subnets from two types of detections: *DNS Reconnaissance* and *Pass-the-Ticket*.
+ATA enables the exclusion of specific IP addresses and IP subnets from two types of detections: **DNS Reconnaissance** and **Pass-the-Ticket**.

-An example of *DNS Reconnaissance exclusion* would be a security scanners that use DNS as a scanning mechanism.
-The exclusion helps ATA to ignore those scannners.

-An example for the *Pass-the-Ticket* exclusion would be NAT devices.
+For example, a **DNS Reconnaissance exclusion** could be a security scanner that uses DNS as a scanning mechanism.
+The exclusion helps ATA ignore such scanners.
+An example of a *Pass-the-Ticket* exclusion is a NAT device.

 ATA also enables the configuration of a Honeytoken user, which is used as a trap for malicious actors - any authentication associated with this (normally dormant) account will trigger an alert.